oneapi-src/level-zero-spec/scripts/core/INTRO.md

 @image latex intro_driver.png

 ${"##"} Library
-A static library is provided to allow applications to make direct API calls without understanding the underlying driver architecture.
+A static import library shall be provided to allow applications to make direct API calls without understanding the underlying driver interfaces.
 ## --validate=off
-For example, C/C++ applications should include "${x}_api.h" (C) or "${x}_api.hpp" (C++11) and link with "${x}_api.lib".
+C/C++ applications may include "${x}_api.h" and link with "${x}_api.lib".
 ## --validate=on

 ${"##"} Loader
 The loader initiates the loading of the driver(s) and layer(s).
 The loader exports all API functions to the static library via per-process API function pointer table(s).
-Each driver and layer must below the loader will also export its API/DDI functions via per-process function pointer table(s).
 ## --validate=off
 The export function and table definitions are defined in "${x}_ddi.h".
 ## --validate=on
+Each driver and layer below the loader must also export its DDI functions via per-process function pointer table(s).
+This model simplifies the implementation of layers to intercept and forward DDI functions to additional layer(s) and driver(s).

 ## --validate=off
 The loader is dynamically linked with the application using the "${x}_loader.dll" (windows) or "${x}_loader.so" (linux).
 ## --validate=on
 The loader is vendor agnostic, but must be aware of the names of vendor-specific device driver names.
-(Note: these are currently hard-coded but a registration method will be adopted when multiple vendors are supported.)
+(Note: need to define the registration method to allow 3rd party layers and drivers to be supported.)

 The loader dynamically loads each vendor's device driver(s) present in the system and queries each per-process function pointer table(s).
 If only one device driver needs to be loaded, then the loader layer may be entirely bypassed.